wintere/portrait-vis/README.md

 ## Data Cleaning

-*Data cleaning that can consume infinite time.*
+*Data cleaning is a vortex that can consume infinite time.*

 ## The Bag of Words Model